tanyaclement/IntroDH/command-line_python_intro.md

 sentence2
 sentence
 ```
+####STOP HERE IF THERE ISN'T ENOUGH TIME

 #### **4.** Text I/O in Python
-This week we’ll review reading and writing text files from the Python environment.
-Download the following file from Project Gutenberg or the mirror provided and save it to your Desktop.
+Download the following file from Project Gutenberg or the mirror provided and save it to your sharedfolder.
 It’s a collection of essays by Jonathan Swift, including a line that Toole references in the title _A Confederacy of Dunces_.
 - [http://www.gutenberg.org/cache/epub/623/pg623.txt](http://www.gutenberg.org/cache/epub/623/pg623.txt)
 Use this clean version:
 - [mirror](http://www.stephenmclaughlin.net/pcda/sample_data/week-2/pg623.txt)